hiufungleung/overleafMCP-rw/README.md

-# Overleaf MCP Server
+# Overleaf MCP Server with WRITE Functionality

 An MCP (Model Context Protocol) server that provides access to Overleaf projects via Git integration.
-This allows Claude and other MCP clients to read LaTeX files, analyze document structure, and extract content from Overleaf projects.
+This allows Claude and other MCP clients to read and write LaTeX files, analyze document structure, extract content, and manage Overleaf projects with full Git workflow support.

+**Note:** All functionality requires an Overleaf membership with Git access (available with free trial or paid subscription).

 ## Features

+### Read Operations

 - 📄 **File Management**: List and read files from Overleaf projects
 - 📋 **Document Structure**: Parse LaTeX sections and subsections